Skip navigation links

 1. The first three lines of the file are reserved for geometry, flow condition, and arbitrary titles, respectively.
 Each of these titles may be up to 64 characters long.
 None of these first three lines may start with the (case-insensitive) word "Include".

-3. Block data, such as that specified in arbitrary inflow or chemistry cases, must be contiguous - only keywords corresponding to the block may reside between the beginning and ending block indicators (e.g., CHEMISTRY and ENDCHEMISTRY).
+3. Block data, such as that specified in arbitrary inflow or chemistry cases, must be contiguous.
+Only keywords corresponding to the block may reside between the beginning and ending block indicators (e.g., CHEMISTRY and ENDCHEMISTRY).

 4. Keywords may be entered in upper or lower case.